 Wind Study What Results Can I Expect From Wind Analysis Experiments?

 Using online simulation from SimScale, you can run multiple wind simulations in parallel with our cloud-based platform.
 This means you can determine if your building design is up to coding standards like ASHRAE 55, if the average wind velocity will negatively interfere with your buildings’ natural frequency, and if the planned structure is safe for pedestrians or creates too much vortex shedding.
 Due to the nature of the wind study online platform, you can easily adjust and improve your designs for quicker iterations and an overall faster design process than physical prototyping alternatives.

 Wind Analysis Guide Other Wind Study Resources from SimScale

 - Read about this wind experiment

-- Visit out our wind engineering page for more information.
+- Visit our urban microclimate page for more information.

 - Check out our wind analysis public project page to get started on your own simulations.

 - Read about How to Assess Pedestrian Wind Comfort in 2019.